rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/jeff-hawkins-mit-talk.md

 tags: on intelligence jeff hawkins htm hierarchical temporal memory
 header: "Have We Missed Half of What the Neocortex Does?
 Allocentric Location as the Basis of Perception"
 title: "Jeff's MIT Talk: Have We Missed Half of What the Neocortex Does?"
-keyword: "Jeff Hawkins MIT talk"
+keywords: "Jeff Hawkins MIT talk"
 type: post
 ---